arthurandreev/JavaHealeniumPOC/README.md

 Navigate to infra folder in the JavaHealeniumPOC in the terminal and run the following command to download images and spin up containers

-infra folder is found here and must contain docker compose file
+infra folder is found here where docker compose file is located
 ![image](https://github.com/arthurandreev/MLPoweredSeleniumJavaPOC/assets/35194143/e5ad09d3-e96a-4f91-8ce5-9cb3ada9de49)

 docker command to run